-

 Driving Without a Valid (or on a Suspended) License in Connecticut

-What does it mean to drive without a license in Connecticut?
-Driving without a license can refer to three scenarios: driving without a valid license, driving without your license in your possession, and driving on a suspended or revoked license.
-The penalties depend on the type of violation you commit.
+In Connecticut, driving without a license can refer to three scenarios: driving without a valid license, driving without your license in your possession, or driving on a suspended or revoked license.